user-grinch/Project-Props/README.md

 ---

 **Highly Recommended:**
 - [fastman92 limit adjuster](https://libertycity.net/files/gta-san-andreas/223963-fastman92-limit-adjuster.html) – improves stability.
 Requires a small configuration (see below).
+(Remember to always install it in the main directory of the game!)
 *Without it:* For some users you can **start a new game**, but **loading saved games will fail**.

 Make sure to use these settings in your `fastman92limitAdjuster_GTASA.ini`: